Steps to help diagnose obsessive-compulsive disorder may include:

 - How do the symptoms affect your daily life?
 Do you stay away from anything because of your symptoms?

 - In a typical day, how much time do you spend on obsessive thoughts and compulsive behavior?

-- Have any of your relatives had a mental illness?
+- Have any of your relatives had a mental health disorder?

 - Have you experienced any trauma or major stress?